Skip to Content

 How Can I Provide Fair Housing as a Property Owner?

-It’s especially important to keep fair housing laws in mind during the marketing and application processes for your rental property.
-Be mindful of the language you use when writing advertisements for your property, and always use the exact same screening process for each tenant.
+It’s especially important to keep fair housing in mind during the marketing and application processes for your rental property.
+Be mindful of the language you use when writing advertisements for your rental property as a landlord, and always use the exact same screening process for each tenant in your community, regardless of race, sex, familial status, disability, religion, etc.

 • Stating that your property is ideal for either women or men.